sky270691/tic-tac-toe/README.md

 # How To Run

-- run `./mvnw clean install -pl app spring-boot:run -DskipTests` on linux or `mvnw.cmd clean install -pl app spring-boot:run -DskipTests` on windows
+- run `./mvnw clean install -DskipTests` on linux or `mvnw.cmd clean install -DskipTests` on windows to install all the required dependencies
+- run `./mvnw -pl app spring-boot:run ` on linux or `mvnw.cmd -pl app spring-boot:run` on windows to run the apps
 - open `http://localhost:8080`
 - generate your game and choose from 2 modes online mode or Single Device Mode and determine the board size between 3 - 12
 - in single device mode you play only in one window / device